Decentralized System Partners

 EPA's Decentralized Wastewater Management Memorandum of Understanding (MOU) Partnership

 EPA and 18 partner organizations are joined by an MOU to work collaboratively at the national level to improve decentralized performance and protect the nation's public health and water resources.
 EPA initiated this MOU partnership in 2005 through an MOU with eight public and private sector organizations.
-The MOU was then periodically expanded, reaching 18 partners in November 2014.
+The MOU has expanded over the 12 years, comprised of 18 partners as of November 2017.

-MOU signed by 18 public and private sector organizations in 2014 expressing their intent to work together to improve management of decentralized wastewater.
+At the MOU signing event, 18 public and private sector organizations expressed their intent to work together to improve management of decentralized wastewater.

-Four position papers for state, local, and tribal government officials and interested stakeholders.
+View four position papers prepared by the MOU Partnership for state, local, and tribal government officials, and interested stakeholders.
 These materials include information on the uses and benefits of decentralized wastewater treatment and examples of where it has played an effective role in a community's wastewater treatment infrastructure.

 - Introduction to Decentralized Wastewater Treatment: A Sensible Solution

 - Decentralized Wastewater Treatment Can Be Cost Effective and Economical